ishor53/shipment-optimizer-engine/README.md

  2. The Array.from in getCommonFactors is refactored to use for loop since this can be performance critical.
 Similarly there are other opportunities in the code where forEach, maps , and reduce could be refactored for performance improvement.

+ 3. The regexes and other constants also could be updated into a constant and reused for minor performance upgrades.